Yale-BIM/f21-assignments/assignment-3/README.md

 <!-- todo: say something about querying transforms over time here? -->

 ## Setup
-Before you start coding or answering questions for this assignment, please update your repository to pull the latest changes from the assignments repository and update the shutter-ros repository:
+Before you start implementing or answering questions for this assignment, please update your repository to pull the latest changes from the assignments repository and update the shutter-ros repository: